-To avoid late fees, find a system that helps you keep track of the books you've taken out, making a note of when they're all due.
+To avoid late fees, find a system that helps you keep track of the books you've taken out and when they're due.

 The easiest way to do this is probably to set reminders on your phone for each book's due date.
 Ideally, you should aim to set the reminder for a day or two in advance.
 This will help you avoid getting to the day it's due, only to find you don't have time to go to the library.

-Or, if you have a whiteboard or noticeboard (you can usually find them in Wilko), this will help a lot.
+Or, you can use a whiteboard or noticeboard (you can usually find them in Wilko).
 On your board, you can list down the dates your library books are due.
 Just make sure you're in the habit of checking it regularly.

 Study in the library

 You don't necessarily need to take books out of the library to use them.
 If you stay in the library to read books, you'll avoid the risk of taking them home and forgetting to return them.

 You may find there are times when you do need to take a book out.
-If, say, you're writing an essay that's due the next day but the library is closing soon, you'll want to take the books home.
+If you're writing an essay that's due the next day but the library is closing soon, you'll want to take the books home.

 But, if you stay in the library to study whenever possible, you'll generally be able to avoid fines.

 Don't lend out library books to friends

 Even though it might seem like a nice thing to do, don't lend your library books out to your friends.
 As they're taken out under your name, the books are your responsibility to look after.